HayleyCAnderson/engineering-roles/senior_engineer.md

 * Take projects and define the tasks required for themselves and other engineers - also perform them in a high quality way without issue
 * Actively participate in frequent code/design/architecture reviews
 * Be able to communicate well with all engineers regardless of seniority
-* Work with QA effectively
+* Collaborate between relevant QA and dev teams to ensure code gets through QA smoothly
 * Interview prospective candidates and provide thoughtful evaluations and feedback